project-grasp/lean-workshops/commutativity_of_addition.rst

 Defition of addition
 ---------------------

 Let's define addition now.
 We will have to use an important "magic" ingredient of inductive types: recursors.
 These are automatically generated for any inductive type, and are part of the low-level machinery, which gives lean both of the capabilities discussed in the introduction.
-We can use `natural.rec_on x` to prove or define things about `x`, as long as we're willing to assume that `x` can be either of a `zero` kind or of a `succ` kind.
+We can use `natural.rec_on x` to prove or define things about `x`, as long as we allow for the possiblity that `x` can be either of a `zero` kind or of a `succ` kind.
 This is one good way to start defining addition:

 .. code-block:: lean

     def addition_sorry_sorry (a : natural) (b : natural) : natural :=
         natural.rec_on b sorry sorry

-What's happening there is we're saying that we'll define addition by considering two separate cases, first case is when b is `zero`, and second case is when b is a `succ` of some other natural.
+What's happening there is that we'll define addition by considering two separate cases, first case is when b is `zero`, and second case, when b is a `succ` of some other natural.
 In the first case things are really easy, if b is zero, the result of addition is simply `a`.

 .. code-block:: lean